jsdelivrbot/portfolio-4/README.md

 bower install
 ```

 Finally, run `npm start` to run the Sass and HTML template compiler.
-They will re-run every time you save a Sass or HTML temaplate file.
+It will re-run every time you save a Sass or HTML template file and compile to `/docs` folder which is the root folder from where the files will be served on GitHub pages.